iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Equalities, Inequalities of Euclidean Space.md

 $\blacksquare$

+**Remarks**

+Cosine law has generalization to Non-euclidean geometry and Bregman divergences.

 #### **Theorem | 4 Points equality**
 > For any pair of points $(x, y), (x', y')$ in product space $\R^n \times \R^n$, they satisfy: